-- 91. The United States has historically been a global leader in pharmaceutical innovation, with \$122 billion or 58.9 percent of global R&D spending in 2020.
-A market-based approach to pharmaceutical pricing in the U.S. has resulted in patients in the U.S. benefiting from the earliest and broadest access to new medications, with nearly 80 percent of medicines approved by the FDA in 2021 being available in the U.S. before any other country. - 92.
+- 96. Pharmaceutical companies consider a wide range of factors when making decisions to invest in drug development.
+These include the existing and evolving treatment landscape, patient needs, disease understanding, target identification, potential efficacy and safety profiles, regulatory compliance, manufacturing feasibility, and market potential.
+Anything that meaningfully affects one or more of these considerations in my opinion would impact companies' long-term investment decisions.
+Historically, the United States has been a global leader in pharmaceutical innovation, with close to \$153 billion or 55 percent of global R&D spending in 2021.
+A market-based approach to pharmaceutical pricing in the U.S. has resulted in patients in the U.S. benefiting from the earliest and broadest access to new medications; in the last several years, up to 76 percent of medicines approved by the FDA each year were available in the U.S. before any other country. - 97.
 As I discussed in Section III.A, drug development (after early-stage scientific research) is typically funded by private investors.
 For smaller biotech firms, this investment comes from external sources, such as venture capital or private equity.
 For larger, more established manufacturers, it can come from either external sources or through reinvestment of revenues into the R&D pipeline.
-Any substantial reductions in expected return on investment ("ROI") will change investment decisions, reducing innovation in the pharmaceutical space.
-In a recent analysis evaluating the impact of proposed legislation to control drug prices, the CBO found that a reduction in expected returns on R&D for future drugs would "reduce the
+These investors focus on a wide range of factors related to the likelihood of successful treatment development and their potential market returns.
+Any substantial reductions in expected return on investment ("ROI") will change investment